telerik/maui-docs/controls/listpicker/listpicker-selection.md

 ## Events

-List Picker for .NET MAUI exposes a `SelectionChanged` event which is raised when the user confirms the selected item.
+ListPicker for .NET MAUI exposes a `SelectionChanged` event which is raised when the user confirms the selected item.

 ### Example